 Different types of climbing require different kinds of equipment.
 However, special shoes and chalk are used almost universally to improve adhesion to the rock.
-For safety in climbing, for example, ropes, harnesses, carabiners and belay devices are used to prevent falls.
+Ropes, harnesses, carabiners and belay devices are used to prevent falls and ensure the safety of climbers.
 Advances in technology and the establishment of international safety standards and testing have resulted extremely strong and reliable equipment.

 A popular question asked by non-climbers is "what happens if you fall"?
-Falling happens more often than an ascent.
+Falling is a safe and normal part of rock climbing.
 During a fall, the climber's weight is simply absorbed by the stretch in the rope, which is held taught by the belayer.